AgnesePino/geocontrol/README.md

 #### Creating the Root User

-To create the SQLite database file and add to it an admin user with credentials `root:rootpassword`, execute:
+To create the SQLite database file and add to it an admin user with credentials `root:[your-password]`, execute:

 ```sh
 npm run create-root
 ```

+**Important**: The root password is taken from the `ROOT_PASSWORD` environment variable.
+If not set, a random password will be generated and displayed in the logs.

 #### Running Tests